Bropell/Asthma_Analysis_in_California_Counties/README.md

 The model is trained using the train_test_split function from the sklearn kit which is then fit using the X_train, and y_train variables.
-The neural learning model uses the same function but uses StandardScaler to completely scale and train the data to properly be used for the neural learning model.
+The neural learning model uses the same function but uses StandardScaler to completely scale and train the data to properly be used in optimization of the neural learning model.

 ### Description of current accuracy: